Juncinella capitata: Distribution and habitat

-The dwarf rush is native to Europe, West Asia and North and East Africa.
+The dwarf rush is native to Europe, parts of Western Asia (East Aegean Islands, Turkey, and the Levant), Kazakhstan, and North Africa (Algeria, Libya, Morocco, and Tunisia), East Africa (Ethiopia and Kenya), west-central Africa (Cameroon), and southern Africa (Lesotho and the Cape Provinces, Northern Provinces, and Free State of South Africa).
 In the British Isles it is only known from Anglesey, Cornwall and the Channel Islands, and is rare in all these locations.
 It germinates in autumn and grows in places where water stands in winter and which dry up completely in summer, meaning the plant faces little competition.
 These locations include rock ledges on sea cliffs, around outcrops of serpentine rock and in dune slacks.
 In some locations it has sometimes been thought to be locally extinct, but then reappeared later.